kontent-ai/data-ops/README.md

 # Kontent.ai Data Ops

-Data-ops is a CLI tool for working with data in your Kontent.ai projects.
+Data-ops is a CLI tool for managing data in your Kontent.ai projects.
 It runs in Node.js with ESM support (lts).

 [![Contributors][contributors-shield]][contributors-url]